Ngnghm/ngnghm.github.io/_src/posts/2015-08-03-chapter-2-save-our-souls.md

 so it doesn't fail catastrophically and betray the customers?
-Even when they tout themselves as selling "software as a service", the vendors hide behind their "Intellectual Property" monopolies to actually make it "rotware as a racket" — it _will_ grow even more inadequate and die, and offer bad expensive service with no enforceable service level agreement, but you _will_ have to keep paying, and then pay again when you have to leave or be left behind.
+Even when they tout themselves as selling "software as a service", the vendors hide behind their "Intellectual Property" monopolies to actually make it "rotware as a racket" — it offers bad expensive service with no enforceable service level agreement, it _will_ grow even more inadequate and die, yet you _will_ have to keep paying, and then pay again when you have to leave or be left behind;
+but you don't have much choice because patents and investment disincentives prevent any competition.
 By contrast, Houyhnhnms individually have full ultimate control over their own machines, and it is based on this control that they enjoy division of labour in delegating software maintenance of most (if they are programmers)